Dealing with exam stress

 Starting your revision early is key but there are other ways to prepare for exams as well.
 Familiarise yourself with what your exams will be like if you can.
 You won't know everything about an exam, but these 6 things can help reduce your stress:

-- Explore the exam topics and spend some time considering what might come up in the exam
+- Explore the exam topics and read the module learning outcomes in you handbook to work out what might come up

 - Know the day, time and duration of each exam – and write them in your diary or calendar